Learning & Teaching

 The curriculum at St Brigid’s College provides all students with a wide variety of educational experiences that will prepare them for further study and employment, and enable them to make a confident and meaningful contribution to a rapidly changing and technologically connected global society.
-Teaching and Learning is shaped by our understanding and appreciation of Catholic education as a holistic process and is underpinned by contemporary educational theory and a rigorous practice of continuous improvement.
+Learning & Teaching is shaped by our understanding and appreciation of Catholic education as a holistic process and is underpinned by contemporary educational theory and a rigorous practice of continuous improvement.

 Building positive and inclusive relationships is a key focus of our learning program across all levels, to ensure that every student feels safe, secure and valued.
 Bullying and harassment are unacceptable and will not be tolerated at St Brigid’s College.